jeanSagaz/app-go-api/README.md

 If you liked the project or if app-go-api helped you, please give a star ;)

 ## How to use:
-- You will need the latest Visual Studio Code.
+You will need the latest Visual Studio Code.
-- The latest SDK and tools can be downloaded from https://go.dev/.

 Also you can run the app-go-api Project in Visual Studio Code (Windows, Linux or MacOS).